 New Year’s Day means a time to take stock of what’s happened on college campuses.
-Higher education in 2017 had more of students leading campus protests, college administrators struggling to protect free speech for controversial speakers, and some politicians defending academic integrity.
-Some of those trends have been positive while others are, with any luck, … Continue reading “What to Look For in Higher Ed in 2018”
+Higher education in 2017 had more of students leading campus protests, college administrators struggling to … Continue reading “What to Look For in Higher Ed in 2018”

 Looking back at all that happened in higher education this year is enough to make your head spin.
 One minute, state politicians are finally making good policies; the next, university officials are caving to irrational demands.
 At the other end of the spectrum, politicians are promoting policies of monumental stupidity, while the courts are making surprisingly good decisions (but not always).
 A majority of students favor putting extreme limits for political correctness on free speech, while an opposition is coalescing around protecting the First Amendment and due legal processes.
 And on and on it goes.
 To try to capture the spirit of 2015, the Pope Center staff identified ten of the year’s major trends and events.